-Steam translation is a place where community volunteers contribute by translating content.
+Original Article: Steam translation is a place where community volunteers contribute by translating content.
 This not only helps gamers but it also saves Valve a lot of money.
-Different groups contribute by translating different languages, and one of the more well performing group is for Spanish.
+Different groups contribute by translating different languages, and one of the more well-performing group is for Spanish.

-The Spanish Steam Translation Server team helps Valve translate Steam and Valve games like Dota 2, Team Fortress 2, Counter Strike: GO.
-Steam translator isn’t a paid position, so everything these people do is done free of charge.
+The Spanish Steam Translation Server team helps Valve translate Steam and Valve games like Dota 2, Team Fortress 2, Counter-Strike: GO.
+The Steam translator isn’t a paid position, so everything these people do is done free of charge.

 They contribute heavily to making life easier for Steam users who speak Spanish.
-However, the group which has done so much for so little, is being bullied and harassed by a Valve employee named Torsten Zabka.
+However, the group which has done so much for so little is being bullied and harassed by a Valve employee.

-One of the community members, Victor, decided to stand against this person by sharing a behind the scenes story, explaining in detail how Zabka is creating issues for STS team and how two of the most dedicated members were kicked-out because of him.
+One of the community members, Victor, decided to stand against this person by sharing a behind the scenes story, explaining in detail how this person is creating issues for STS team and how two of the most dedicated members were kicked-out because of him.

 Victor has been on STS for more than 2 years, and says there are other translators who have been around for +10 years.